maxwellpeterson/kafka-worker/src/protocol/README.md

 # Protocol

 This folder contains files related to the Kafka wire protocol and internal wire protocol.
-Files specific to the Kafka protocol are in the `kafka` folder, and files specific to the internal protocol are in the `internal` folder.
+The `kafka` folder contains files specific to the Kafka protocol, and the `internal` folder contains files specific to the internal protocol.

 The files in the root of this folder contain code that is shared across both protocols, which use the same primitives and message structure.